Why you should let go of counting calories so you can form balanced eating habits for life.

 Most of the time, we’re not eating in situations where it’s possible to track every ingredient, use measuring cups, or even know what’s actually in the dish.

 We go out to eat, we eat at our friends’ or our family’s homes and we eat nourishing whole foods that aren’t packaged with calorie amounts.
 That’s what normal life looks like!
-That’s why counting and tracking calories don’t work for our everyday lives, and why it becomes cumbersome or impossible to keep up with.
+That’s why counting calories doesn’t work for our everyday lives.
+It becomes cumbersome or simply impossible to keep up with.

-The moral of the story, counting calories simply isn’t realistic.
+The moral of the story, counting calories simply isn’t practical.

 This not only wrongly guides you away from eating nourishing foods, but it can also lead to you developing an unhealthy relationship with food; one where you’re fearful of some foods simply because of their caloric content.

-3. Calorie Counting Can Make You Obsessive and Lead to Disordered Eating Behaviors
+3. Calorie Counting Can Lead to Disordered Eating Behaviors

-Oftentimes, when we’re working with clients who have previously calorie counted, we also see that they have an unhealthy relationship with food, and in many cases disordered eating behaviors.
+When we’re working with clients who have previously counted calories, we generally also see that they unintentionally have an unhealthy relationship with food.
+In many cases, this can present itself through disordered eating behaviors.

-Unfortunately, in today’s society, many disordered eating behaviors are considered socially acceptable, or “normal,” so you may not realize that these behaviors may be a sign of an unhealthy relationship with food.
+Unfortunately, in today’s society, many disordered eating behaviors are considered socially acceptable, or “normal”.
+You may not realize that these behaviors may be a sign of an unhealthy relationship with food.